chef/chef-web-docs/chef_master/source/windows.rst

 ``configuration_data``
    **Ruby Type:** String

    The configuration data for the DSC script.
-The configuration data must be `a valid Windows Powershell data file <http://msdn.microsoft.com/en-us/library/dd878337(v=vs.85).aspx>`_.
+The configuration data must be `a valid Windows PowerShell data file <https://docs.microsoft.com/en-us/powershell/developer/windows-powershell>`_.
 This property may not be used in the same recipe as the ``configuration_data_script`` property.

 ``configuration_data_script``
    **Ruby Type:** String